monsef-alahem/SDL2-installer/README.md

 4- copy the dll's from x86 or x64 to EXAMPLE_APP

-5- in EXAMPLE_APP folder, run SDL2_compiler.bat
+5- in EXAMPLE_APP folder, edit SDL2_compiler.bat, add the path of your C compiler to the "%PATH%" e.g : PATH=%PATH%;C:\codeblocks\MinGW\bin;

+6- run SDL2_compiler.bat

-6- run myapp.exe
+7- run myapp.exe

 if it works congrats, your SDL2 installation is done !